skillitzimberg/twitter-portal/PLANNING.md

   3. When a USER clicks the link for the RANDOM page:
       - Navigate to the RANDOM view

-- SEARCH:
+- SEARCH VIEW:

   1. When a USER navigates to the SEARCH page:
       - Offer a way for the USER to search for tweets by
         - username
-        - content
+        - content: stretch goal
   2. When a USER enters a search
       - Request relevant searches from the Twitter API
       - Display 5 - 10 tweets from the response in cards

-- RANDOM:
+- RANDOM VIEW:
   1. When a USER navigates to the RANDOM page:
       - Offer a way for the USER to get a random tweet from a pre-selected set of Twitter users
   2. When the USER requests a random tweet: